 Your will is one of the most essential papers that you preserve during your lifetime.
-A will typically refers to a legal document containing the express wishes of a person in terms of how his assets and properties, such as family home, businesses, investments, etc., are to be distributed upon his death.
+A will typically refer to a legal document containing the express wishes of a person in terms of how his assets and properties, such as family home, businesses, investments, etc., are to be distributed upon his death.

 Because of its importance, it’s crucial to take professional help while making your will.
 A lawyer specializing in wills and estate administration is what you really need.
 The lawyer can help you ensure that your will is created according to the formalities and substance required by law.
 But since the process can be a bit overwhelming, you need to find the right legal professional whom you can trust for sharing sensitive information about your family and wealth.